 You’re more likely to succeed if you take your time instead of rushing the days before the exam, since you’ll be better prepared by studying often.
 Learn in small chunks, stay organised and you’ll see how much easier it is to retain information.

-Because we provide student accommodation in Lancaster, student accommodation in Reading and student accommodation in Durham, we understand exactly how difficult it can be to study at home, especially with the global pandemic.
+Because we provide student accommodation in Lancaster and student accommodation in Reading, we understand exactly how difficult it can be to study at home, especially with the global pandemic.
 Distractions are easy to come by nowadays, but this doesn’t mean you can’t succeed at studying.

 On the contrary; follow our tips to study well from home and you’ll achieve your goals, from acing an exam to finishing up all your assignments.
 Get in touch if you have any questions about our accommodation or the amenities included in them, or book your room today.